-Readmission review is an important part of Molina's Quality Improvement Program to ensure that Molina Members are receiving hospital care that is compliant with nationally recognized guidelines as well as Federal and State regulations.
+Readmission review is an important part of Molina's Quality Improvement (QI) program to ensure that Molina Members are receiving hospital care that is compliant with nationally recognized guidelines as well as federal and state regulations.

-Molina will conduct readmission reviews when both admissions occur at the same acute inpatient facility within the State regulatory requirement dates.
+Molina will conduct readmission reviews when both admissions occur at the same acute inpatient facility within the state regulatory requirement dates.

-When a subsequent admission to the same facility with the same or similar diagnosis occurs within twenty-four (24) hours of discharge, the hospital will be informed that the readmission will be combined with the initial admission and will be processed as a continued stay.
+When a subsequent admission to the same facility with the same or similar diagnosis occurs within 24 hours of discharge, the hospital will be informed that the readmission will be combined with the initial admission and will be processed as a continued stay.

-When a subsequent admission to the same facility occurs within 2-30 days of discharge, and it is determined that the subsequent readmission is related to the first admission (readmission) and determined to be preventable, then a single payment may be considered as payment in full for both the first and second hospital admissions.
+When a subsequent admission to the same facility occurs within 30 days of discharge, and it is determined that the subsequent readmission is related to the first admission (readmission) and determined to be preventable, then a single payment may be considered as payment in full for both the first and second hospital admissions.

-- A Readmission is considered potentially preventable if it is clinically related to the prior admission and includes the following circumstances: - Premature or inadequate discharge from the same hospital; - o Issues with transition or coordination of care from the initial admission; - For an acute medical complication plausibly related to care that occurred during the initial admission. - Readmissions that are excluded from consideration as preventable readmissions include: - Planned readmissions associated with major or metastatic malignancies, multiple traumas, and burns. - Neonatal and obstetrical readmissions.
+- A Readmission is considered potentially preventable if it is clinically related to the prior admission and includes the following circumstances: - Premature or inadequate discharge from the same hospital - o Issues with transition or coordination of care from the initial admission - For an acute medical complication plausibly related to care that occurred during the initial admission - Readmissions that are excluded from consideration as preventable readmissions include: - Planned readmissions associated with major or metastatic malignancies, multiple traumas and burn. - Neonatal and obstetrical readmissions

-- Initial admissions with a discharge status of "left against medical advice" because the intended care was not completed.
+- Initial admissions with a discharge status of "left against medical advice" because the intended care was not completed

-- Behavioral Health readmissions.
+- Behavioral health readmissions

-- Transplant related readmissions.
+- Transplant-related readmissions